bksingha77/bksingha77/README.md

 - 👋 Hi, I’m @bksingha77
-- 👀 I’m interested in Coding
+- ⭐ Passionate about technology
 - 🌱 I’m currently learning ...
-- 🧑‍🎓 BCA 1st Year Student
+- 🧑‍🎓 BCA 2st Year Student

 <!---
 bksingha77/bksingha77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.